-Over the course of 21 months, the YourEP project will train youngsters in order to prepare them to design, and later on implement, their very own political simulation of the European Parliament.
+Over the course of 21 months, the YourEP project trained youngsters in order to prepare them to design, and later on implement, their very own political simulation of the European Parliament.

 The YourEP project started from a shared observation: Citizenship has become yet another area of exclusion, especially for youngsters with fewer opportunities.
 Active citizenship, EU and political awareness, and Social inclusion are indeed closely intertwined issues in the field of youth.

 Furthermore, while these issues can only be tackled altogether, youngsters with fewer opportunities are still underrepresented in initiatives promoting political participation and political awareness.
 This is why the YES Forum, together with its partners, designed the YourEP project.